quartz1216/vivaldi-sidebar/README.md

 ![](screenshot.png)
 ## Overview
 This CSS was inspired by "Vivaldi HV" and created for my own use.

-It is a simpler layout with no shadows or other decorations, and less customizable.
+It is a simpler layout with flat design.

+Changing the size and position of the sidebar cannot be done using CSS alone.

 As per the license, you may modify it to your own liking and redistribute it.